Skip to main content

 How Is Data Aggregation Truly Enforced?

-The requirement for is a powerful safeguard.
+The requirement for data aggregation is a powerful safeguard.
 The EEOC, often referencing the standards set by the Health Insurance Portability and Accountability Act (HIPAA), mandates that the aggregate data provided to an employer must not be reasonably likely to disclose the identity of any specific individual.

 This means that data sets must be large enough and presented in such a way that no single person’s information can be inferred.
 For example, if only one person in a small department has a particular health condition, reporting on that condition at the departmental level would be a violation.
 The data must be statistically robust and genuinely anonymous.